phreaknik/phonon-network/README.md

 # Phonon Network Specification

 The Phonon Network is a layer 2 scaling solution for public blockchain networks.
-It is designed to function on the Ethereum network, but will likely be extended to the Bitcoin network in future versions.
-Phonon can be thought of as a L2 scaling technique where transactions are completely validated only between participants of a direct transaction.
+It is primarily designed to function on the Ethereum network, but can also be used on Bitcoin and other UTXO-based chains.
+Phonon can be thought of as a L2 scaling technique where transactions are completely validated between participants of a direct transaction.
 Nothing is shared with users on the Phonon network outside of the participant set for a given transaction.
+This yields significant benefits to both scalability and privacy relative to large, highly decentralized blockchain networks.

-To achieve this design topology, Phonon uses **hardware enforced security** to prevent against double spend attacks, specifically via smart cards that leverage physical fingerprints for entropy, which cannot be extracted.
+To achieve this design topology, Phonon uses **hardware enforced security** to prevent double spend attacks, specifically via smart cards that cannot be re-programmed or copied.
 Although the Phonon Network is theoretically card-agnostic, it is designed to be used with SafeCards, which have a specific Java card applet (see [here](https://github.com/GridPlus/safe-card)).

-Physical fingerprints for entropy come in the form of Physically Uncloneable Functions, or PUFs.
-A PUF is a physical entity embodied in a physical structure.
-They are based on variations that occur during semiconductor manufacturing and essentially act as entropy stamped into a physical circuit.
-This entropy cannot be removed from the PUF, hence the uncloneable descriptor from its name.
+The security model of a Phonon-compatible smart card derives from:

+1. The card's identity, which is derived from its internal physically unclonable function (PUF).
+A PUF is a digital fingerprint derived from physical imperfections in the manufacturing process of a secure enclave chip.
+2. Certification of each card's identity by the card issuer.
+This comes in the form of an ECDSA signature of the card's identity public key by a known card issuer's signing key.

 ### What is a Phonon?